saagakov/Data-analysis-Pandas-Numpy/README.md

 - Principal component analysis (PCA)

 The data consists of 6 demographic variables and 5 activity variables.
-The focus of the analysis was in which activities finnish people stpend their time on and whether there are differences between these groups.
+The focus of the analysis was in which activities finnish people spend their time on and whether there are differences between these groups.